Kathleen Bradley

 Kathleen Bradley is an American former model, former singer, actress and host.
 She is primarily known as a "Barker's Beauty" on the CBS daytime game show The Price Is Right from 1990 until 2000.
 She is noted as the first permanent African American model on the show.

 Career

 Born to Albert and Winifred Bradley in Girard, Ohio, Bradley was the only girl of four children.
 She won the "Miss Black California" award in 1971.
 In the 1970s, she was part of two short-lived disco groups, The Love Machine and Destination.
-She played the role of Mrs. Parker in the 1995 movie Friday.29 years later, both Cube and Bradley appeared together again in his brand new music video called "It's My Ego"where she appears as a stylishly dressed churchgoer in a matching blue dress and wide-brimmed hat in 2024.
+She played the role of Mrs. Parker in the 1995 movie Friday.
+Twenty-nine years later, both Cube and Bradley appeared together again in his music video "It's My Ego", where she appears as a churchgoer in a matching blue dress and wide-brimmed hat in 2024.